Healthdirect Free Australian health advice you can count on.

 Some conditions that affect the whole body can cause nephrotic syndrome.
 These include:

-Nephrotic syndrome can also be caused by some medications such anti-inflammatory medicines (NSAIDs) and some cancer medications.
+Nephrotic syndrome can also be caused by a reaction to some medicines including anti-inflammatory medicines (NSAIDs).

 How is nephrotic syndrome diagnosed?

-To confirm whether you have nephrotic syndrome, your doctor is likely to:
+To diagnose you with nephrotic syndrome, your doctor is likely to:

 How is nephrotic syndrome treated?